Exclusive: The Strongest Evidence Yet That America Is Botching Coronavirus Testing

 Read: The problem with telling sick workers to stay home

-Oregon, situated between the California and Washington hotspots, can test only about 40 people a day.
+Oregon, situated between the California and Washington hot spots, can test only about 40 people a day.
 Texas has 16 positive cases, according to media reports, but the health department’s website still lists only three cases.
 The Texas Tribune has reported that the state can test approximately 30 people a day.

 Other states can test even fewer.
 Hawaii can test fewer than 20 people a day, though it could double that number in an emergency, an official told us.
 Iowa has supplies to test about 500 patients a day.
 Arkansas, though not near a current known outbreak, is able to test only four or five patients a day.